zpaolo11x/Arcadeflow/README.md

 - 'Reset all options' : Restore default settings for all layout options, erase sorting options, language options and thumbnail options

 ## Previous versions history #

+*v14.8*

+- Added new systems: PC Engine LT, SNES and NES new designs
+- Added option for Vertical Arcade video snaps
+- Increased line spacing in history page description
+- Manufacturer logos are now differentiated by year
+- Moved ScreenScraper login data to ss_login.txt file
+- Fixed manufacturer multifilter to be case-insensitive
+- Fixed SS issue when scraping games with dot in the name

 *v14.7*